George Szamuely

-George Szamuely (born 1954) is a senior research fellow at the Global Policy Institute.
+George Szamuely (born 1954) is the co-founder and co-host, with Peter Lavelle, of the political commentary show, TheGaggle, on Locals.
 He was a frequent columnist for the Taki's Top Drawer pages of the New York Press.
 Szamuely has also written for Antiwar.com, Counterpunch, Commentary, The Observer and the Centre for Research on Globalization.
 He is a frequent contributor to the RT show CrossTalk.

 Biography

 He was born in Hungary to Tibor Szamuely (1925–1972), of a Hungarian Jewish merchant family, and Nina (née Orlova; 1923-1974), of Russian parentage.
 His great-uncle was the Communist revolutionary Tibor Szamuely (1890–1919).
 His sister Helen Szamuely, was a prominent figure in the founding of the UK Independence Party.
 He was educated in England at University College London and at the London School of Economics.
 He received a PhD from London Metropolitan University.

 He worked for some years as an editor at the Times Literary Supplement and at The National Law Journal.
 He was also a weekly columnist at the New York Press.